 There’s a lot to like about the PR-5000, but by and large, the best feature is the materials chosen.

-In order to make the rack infinitely expandable and have the ability for trainees to customize nearly every part, Rep has made the smart decision (in our opinion) to laser cut 1” holes from top to bottom, on every side of the upright, 2” on center.
-It appears by strength history lore that Sorinex was the first to offer a 4-way hole design, however, it’s since become the go-to and is ideal (even better than 7-gauge racking seen on companies like Legend Fitness and Hammer Strength.)
+In order to make the rack infinitely expandable and have the ability for trainees to make different configurations, REP made the smart decision to laser cut 1-inch holes from top to bottom, on every side of the upright, 2 inches on center.
+It appears by strength history lore that Sorinex was the first to offer a four-way hole design; however, it’s since become the go-to and is ideal (even better than 7-gauge racking seen on companies like Legend Fitness and Hammer Strength).

-If you’re a commercial gym owner or are looking to add new racks to your University, a 4-way hole design like what the PR-5000 V2 has will allow you to string racks together, put racks back to back, and make racks with 20 posts if you want.
+If you’re a commercial gym owner or are looking to add new racks to your university, a four-way hole design like what the PR-5000 V2 has will allow you to string racks together, put racks back to back, and make racks with 20 posts if you want.
 The options are only limited to your imagination and bank account.

-Just so we’re clear in case this is your first time to Garage Gym Reviews, I really like details.
+Just so we’re clear, in case this is your first time to Garage Gym Reviews, I really like details.
 I like knowing that a company put extra thought into various aspects of their products.
 Simply making a product and slapping a logo on it is fine for a basic, cheap piece of equipment.
-But if you’re going to charge what the Rep Rack costs (especially for an imported product) then you better believe I (and most of the market) expect well-engineered and well-designed features.e text
+But if you’re going to charge what the REP costs (especially for an imported product), then you better believe I (and most of the market) expect well-engineered and well-designed features.

-First off is laser-cut numbers.
-I like laser-cut numbers on every hole as much as the next guy, but more numbers mean increased manufacturing costs which then, in turn, means a higher cost to the customer.
-Although the PR-5000 V2 is an expensive power rack, it’s still somewhat budget-friendly in comparison to some of the competition.
-Rep, in an effort I would assume to save costs, has added laser-cut numbers in the areas most used.
-Meaning, they have numbers for 1-30 on the front and back of the uprights as well as on the inside and outside of the bottom and top cross members (I’m really glad they added numbers on the cross members, by the way.)
+REP, in an effort I would assume to save costs, has added laser-cut numbers in the areas most used.
+Meaning, they have numbers for 1-30 on the front and back of the uprights as well as on the inside and outside of the bottom and top cross members.
+(I’m really glad they added numbers on the cross members, by the way.)